-- to me to understand when I've done that and be up front about it but if you want to call me out on that I very much appreciate the assistance! - All code and all writing must be your own and not copied from the web or any other person.
-Attempts to modify others' code or writing by changing small elements are easier to detect than you may think - Everything you do in this class must be newly done for the class; you can't submit work you submitted elsewhere here.
-That's self-plagiarism and it's also plagiarism. - o If we have determined you have violated the honor code we will invoke punishments as deemed necessary; this can mean a zero on an assignment, a reduced letter grade in the class, and/or even a failing grade.
+- Everything you do in this class must be newly done for the class; you can't submit work you submitted elsewhere here.
+That's self-plagiarism (which is a form of plagiarism). - o If we have determined you have violated the honor code we will invoke punishments as deemed necessary; this can mean a zero on an assignment, a reduced letter grade in the class, and/or even a failing grade.
 Punishments can occur at any time after violations (usually they will occur at the worst possible time).
-I hate doing this but I will if necessary (ask around) - the consequences can be very severe! - Office hours (2022) - o Jon: 9-9:50 MW...right now SAL 311 but I want to find somewhere closer
+I hate doing this but I will if necessary (ask around) - the consequences can be very severe!

+Office hours